longhorn/longhorn/docs/csi-config.md

 ## Instruction
 ### For RancherOS/CoreOS + Kubernetes v1.11 only
-  The following step is not needed for Kubernetes v1.12+.
+  The following step is not needed for Kubernetes v1.12 and above.

   Add extra_binds for kubelet in RKE `cluster.yml`:
   ```